dildoran2195/sep11-freedom-project/tool/learning-log.md

 #### In the future, I wish to work with numbers and learn more of new shapes on a sandbox on [Babylon website](https://www.babylonjs.com/) that I don´t know of yet.

 ### 18/24:
 * I went to [Babylon.js website](https://www.babylonjs.com/).
-I wanted to tinker with height,weight,etc in babylon.
+I wanted to tinker with height, weight, etc in babylon.

 ### After:
 This is how I tinker with playground to learn more about positioning and after how playground looked like.